-Specifics for MBS Impression Profile Software Assignment and Article Review instructions and format will be posted on elearning.
+Specifics for MBS Impression Profile Software Assignment will be posted on elearning.
 GRADING POLICY:

 Acquired knowledge will be assessed via examinations, which will cover information presented in lectures (instructor and guest speakers), readings, presentations and videotapes.
 Knowledge will be applied and skills demonstrated via class discussion, exams, an article review and software specific to interpretation of modified barium swallow.
 There will be a total of 2 exams over lectures and readings.
 The first exam will cover information from lectures 1 -6.
 The final exam will cover information from lectures 8 - 14.
 The first exam is worth 25% and the final exam is worth 25%.
 Students will be responsible for all required readings listed on the syllabus.
 Both exams must be passed with 70% accuracy to pass the class.
-The MBSImP score is worth 30% and the article review is worth 20%.
-The exams, MBSImP and article review must be completed to receive a passing grade.
+The MBSImP score is worth 50%.
+The exams and MBSImP must be completed to receive a passing grade.
 Failure to meet the course requirements will result in a failing grade for the entire course.
 Course and Instructor Policies Two exams will be given throughout the semester, and students are expected to arrive for the exams on time.
 Students who arrive later than 15 minutes for an exam will not be permitted to take that exam.
 Make-up exams are only given in extreme cases with at least 12 hours notification.
 Trips should be scheduled around the academic calendar.
 In case of emergency or illness, you are to notify the instructor before the scheduled exam.
 If you are given a chance to take a make-up exam, it may be in a different format and must be completed within a week of the original test date.
-Ouizzes and exams will cover assigned readings, class lectures, discussions and video.
+Quizzes and exams will cover assigned readings, class lectures, discussions and video.
 Professional Dispositions Professional dispositions refer to the values, commitments, and professional ethics that influence behaviors toward instructors, peers, and those in the community.
 Dispositions are guided by beliefs and attitudes related to values such as caring, fairness, honesty, responsibility, and social justice.
 Students will demonstrate professional dispositions by exhibiting the following professional behaviors: - 1.
 Arriving at class at the designated class start time. - 2.
 Turning off all cell phones and pagers prior to entering the classroom. - 3.
 Preparing for class by reading the assigned materials. - 4.
-Participating in class discussions in a constructive manner.

-- 5. Interacting in a professional manner (verbally and nonverbally) with the instructor and other students. - 6.
-Taking responsibility for his/her professional learning.
+Participating in class discussions in a constructive manner. - 5.
+Interacting in a professional manner (verbally and nonverbally) with the instructor and other students.
+6. Taking responsibility for his/her professional learning.

 This list of professional behaviors is not limited.
 Other professional behaviors may be taken into account by the instructor when grading the student at the end of the semester.
 This course has been designed to ensure that students demonstrate required knowledge and skill as outlined in the Standards and Implementation Guidelines for the Certificate of Clinical Competence in Speech-Language Pathology.
-The specific standards addressed in this class are: Standard 3.0B Curriculum 3.1B The curriculum (academic and clinical education) is consistent with the mission and goals of the program and prepares students in the full breadth and depth of the scope of practice in speech-language pathology.
-The intent of this standard is to ensure that program graduates have opportunities to acquire the knowledge and skills needed for entry into professional practice across the range of practice settings (included but not limited to hospitals, schools, private practice, community speech and hearing centers, and industry) and to qualify for those state and national credentials for independent professional practice that are relevant to the program's purpose and goals.
-The program must provide an academic and clinical curriculum that is sufficient for students to acquire and demonstrate, at a minimum, knowledge of basic human communication and swallowing processes, including their biological, neurological, acoustic, psychological, developmental, and linguistic and cultural bases.
-The program must provide opportunities for students to acquire and demonstrate knowledge of the nature of speech, language, hearing, and communication disorders and differences, as well as swallowing disorders, including etiologies, characteristics, and the anatomical/physiological, acoustic, psychological, developmental, linguistic, and cultural correlates.
-These opportunities will be provided in this class in the area of stuttering.
-The program must provide opportunities for students to acquire and demonstrate knowledge in the following areas: - principles and methods of prevention, assessment, and intervention for people with communication and swallowing disorders across the life span, including consideration of anatomical/physiological, psychological, developmental, linguistic, and cultural correlates of the disorders; - standards of ethical conduct: - interaction and interdependence of speech, language, and hearing in the discipline of human communication sciences and disorders; - processes used in research and the integration of research principles into evidencebased clinical practice; - contemporary professional issues and advocacy; - certification, specialty recognition, licensure, and other relevant professional credentials.
+The specific standards addressed in this class are: Standard IV-B The applicant must have demonstrated knowledge of basic human communication and swallowing processes, including the appropriate biological, neurological, acoustic, psychological, developmental, and linguistic and cultural bases.
+Standard IV-C The applicant must have demonstrated knowledge of communication and swallowing disorders and differences and swallowing disorders, including the appropriate etiologies, characteristics, anatomic/physiological, acoustic, psychological, developmental, and linguistic and cultural correlates.
+Standard IV-D For each of the areas specified in Standard VI-C, the applicant must have demonstrated current knowledge of the principles and methods of prevention, assessment, and intervention for people with communication and swallowing disorders, including consideration of anatomical/physiological, psychological, developmental, and linguistic and cultural correlates.
+Standard IV-E The applicant must have demonstrated knowledge of standards of ethical conduct.